jnothman/searchgrid/README.rst

 |issues| |build| |docs| |coverage|

-Specifying a parameter grid for `~sklearn.model_selection.GridSearchCV` in Scikit-Learn can be annoying, particularly when:
+Specifying a parameter grid for `sklearn.model_selection.GridSearchCV <GridSearchCV>` in Scikit-Learn can be annoying, particularly when:

 -  you change your code to wrap some estimator in, say, a ``Pipeline``